 Your potential employer will order an employee driving history report if you are applying for a job that requires you to drive.
 By doing so, the employer will see whether or not you employ the necessary safe driving skills to operate a motor vehicle professionally.

 The primary reason employers use this tactic is to avoid having to pay medical bills and costs for repairing or replacing damaged vehicles and property, which will be required of them if a new employee gets into an accident on company time or in a company vehicle.
-Ordering a copy of a potential employee’s motor vehicle record is the most effective way to rule out such dangerous candidates.

 Different Types of New Jersey Driving Records